Otto Vogl: Life and work

 In 1970, Vogl was appointed professor in the new program of polymer science and engineering at the University of Massachusetts Amherst.
 At the beginning of 1983, he accepted the newly created position of Herman F. Mark Chair of Polymer Science at Polytechnic University.
 In 1996 he retired, and returned to the University of Massachusetts.

 In addition to his scientific activities, Vogl was a dedicated philatelist.
 He had a considerable collection of stamps, mainly from Austria and Japan.
 His Austrian collection provided a link to his native country.
 The Austrian Philatelic Magazine Die Briefmarke dedicated a voluminous article to Prof. Vogl in 2008.
 The City Museum Traiskirchen ordered a special edition of stamps from the Austrian post office with Vogl's picture on it; the edition was only produced in 200 pieces.
 Also, his strong interests in the arts(he collaborated with the Metropolitan Museum in New York) may have helped to create the notion of a radiant uniqueness that turns persons into personalities.

 Vogl died at home in Amherst, Massachusetts, on April 27, 2013, and was buried in Wildwood Cemetery.
 He was survived by his wife Jane C. Vogl, their son Eric Vogl of Houston, Texas, and their daughter Yvonne of New York, as well as by eight grandchildren, including Fariss Jane Marsh, one great-granddaughter, and one great grandson.

-Otto Vogl was a well-known polymer pioneer who contributed to the health and vitality of polymers in several major ways.
-First, he contributed to the science of polymers as already noted.
-Second, he served effectively as an ambassador for science and for polymers to the world.
-Along with the "feel good" aspect, he made valuable connections with senior scientists, allowing an international exchange of ideas and approaches.
+Otto Vogl was a pioneer in polymer science who contributed to its vitality.
+He also served as an ambassador for polymer science and made connections with other scientists, promoting an international exchange of ideas and approaches.

 Publications

-Otto Vogl published his extensive scientific research in a number of professional journals, among them the Journal of the American Chemical Society, the Journal of Polymer Science Part A, the Journal of Macromolecular Scienceand some science-related articles in the "popular" journal Polymer News.
+Otto Vogl published his extensive scientific research in a number of professional journals, among them the Journal of the American Chemical Society, the Journal of Polymer Science Part A, the Journal of Macromolecular Science and some science-related articles in Polymer News, the polymer science monthly.
 He was on many editorial boards and was for many years editor-in-chief of Progress in Polymer Science.